Parataisa/Perf-or-comp/05/Barbist_05.md

 ------------------------------------
 - This task was done on my local system for time saving reason
 - Flag analysis summary:
-    - fversion-loops-for-strides: appeared in top flags for 4 programs
+    - -fvect-cost-model=dynamic: appeared in top flags for 4 programs
-    - fvect-cost-model=dynamic: appeared in top flags for 4 programs
+    - -ftree-loop-distribution: appeared in top flags for 4 programs
-    - ftree-partial-pre: appeared in top flags for 4 programs
+    - -fpredictive-commoning: appeared in top flags for 4 programs
-    - fsplit-loops: appeared in top flags for 4 programs
+    - -fversion-loops-for-strides: appeared in top flags for 3 programs
-    - fipa-cp-clone: appeared in top flags for 4 programs
+    - -ftree-partial-pre: appeared in top flags for 3 programs
-    - funswitch-loops: appeared in top flags for 3 programs
+    - -fsplit-paths: appeared in top flags for 3 programs
-    - ftree-loop-distribution: appeared in top flags for 3 programs
+    - -floop-unroll-and-jam: appeared in top flags for 3 programs
-    - fsplit-paths: appeared in top flags for 3 programs
+    - -fipa-cp-clone: appeared in top flags for 3 programs
-    - fpredictive-commoning: appeared in top flags for 3 programs
+    - -funswitch-loops: appeared in top flags for 2 programs
-    - fpeel-loops: appeared in top flags for 3 programs
+    - -fsplit-loops: appeared in top flags for 1 programs
-    - floop-unroll-and-jam: appeared in top flags for 3 programs
+    - -fpeel-loops: appeared in top flags for 1 programs
-    - floop-interchange: appeared in top flags for 3 programs
+    - -floop-interchange: appeared in top flags for 1 programs
-    - fgcse-after-reload: appeared in top flags for 3 programs
+    - -fgcse-after-reload: appeared in top flags for 1 programs

 ![Headmap of the flags](results_b/combined_heatmap.png)
 ![Combined Barchart](results_b/combined_bars.png)